Non-asymptotic detection of two-component mixtures with unknown means: Proofs

 where $V_n \leq C\varepsilon^2(\mu_2-\mu_1)^2 $ for some $C>0$.
-As in the proof of Theorem \ref{Th:testStatOrd}, we will deal with values of $k$ having the parametrization $k/n = n^{-\Delta}$ for some $\Delta \in]0,1[$.
+As in the proof of Theorem~\ref{Th:testStatOrd}, we will deal with values of $k$ having the parametrization $k/n = n^{-\Delta}$ for some $\Delta \in\,]\,0,1[$.
 In particular,

-A short investigation of the asymptotics of the term in the right hand side of the previous inequality indicates that the dominating term is of order $\sqrt{k}/n$.
-Indeed, thanks to the parametrization of $k$, $\varepsilon$ and $\mu_2-\mu_1$, we get that
+A short investigation of the asymptotics of the term in the right-hand side of the previous inequality indicates that the dominating term is of order $\sqrt{k}/n$.
+Indeed, thanks to the parametrization of $k$, $\varepsilon$ an $\mu_2-\mu_1$, we get that